-Each therapist working at the centre has their own pricing structure.
+Each therapist working at The Affinity Centre has their own pricing structure.
 Pricing can range from £30 – £100 per session depending on who you are working with.
 We also offer a low cost option for those people earning under £15K pa.
 This costs £20 a session.

-If you ring the centre in office hours then one of the centre personal assistants will answer the phone and take brief details from you.
-Ian or Joanna, the centre directors, will then ring you back at a convenient time to you and explore what your needs are and what sort of therapist will work best with you.
+If you ring the Centre in office hours then one of our personal assistants will answer the phone and take brief details from you.
+Ian or Joanna, the Centre directors, will then ring you back at a convenient time to you and explore what your needs are and what sort of therapist will work best with you.

-It may also be that you have identified which therapist suits you best from this website.
-If so please let Ian or Joanna know on the phone.
-If you do not want to ring the centre you can email us by using this contact form.
+It may also be that you have identified which therapist suits by referring to the Team section on this site.
+If so, please let Ian or Joanna know on the phone.
+If you do not want to ring the Centre, you can email us via our contact form.

 Yes.
-Several therapists at the centre work with couples and there are several different styles of therapy available.
-Ring the centre and we will explore with you which type of couples therapy will fit you best.
+Several therapists at the Centre work with couples and there are several different styles of therapy available.
+Call the Centre and we will explore with you which type of couples therapy will fit you best.

-We have two branches, one in Wilmslow and one in Cheadle.
-Check out the full directions to the centre by clicking here.
+We have two branches, one in Wilmslow and the other in Cheadle.
+Check out the full location details here.

 Yes.
 We have many gender and sexually diverse therapists at the centre and all the therapists who work with us are open to difference, whether that be sexuality, race, religion or cultural.
 We offer couples counselling for same sex couples and support for trans people and their families.

 Some of the therapists at the Centre are working towards full qualification.
 This is not unusual in the psychotherapy world because becoming qualified can take around eight years of continual training and therapy practice.
 Ask in your initial interview if you have further questions about your particular therapist.